← Back to Blog

 More importantly, I learned an enormous amount.
 I understand this engine now.
 I know what every part does, where everything goes, how it all works together.
 That knowledge is worth as much as the mechanical improvements.

 And honestly?
 There's something deeply satisfying about pulling an engine, fixing everything, and having it fire up first time.
 If you're considering this, do it.
 Take your time, label everything, take photos, and enjoy the process.
+After your rebuild, keep your engine happy with our complete maintenance schedule guide—regular oil changes and checks will keep it running strong for years.

 Key Takeaways